Area of Study in Appellate Advocacy

 Prepare to engage in litigation at the appellate level through a concentration in appellate advocacy.
-You may choose to earn a Certificate of Concentration in Advocacy and a Certificate in Appellate Advocacy or in Trial Advocacy, depending on your desired career path.
 A Certificate of Concentration in Appellate Advocacy requires expertise in both oral and written advocacy.

-In order to receive a Certificate in Appellate Advocacy, you must complete the following courses with a grade of B- or higher:
+In order to receive a Certificate of Concentration in Appellate Advocacy, you must complete the following courses with a grade of B- or higher.